 This policy is in line with our teaching and learning policy and equality of opportunity policy and aims to support inclusion for all of our children.
 The responsibility for the management of this policy falls to the Headteacher; the day-to-day operation of the policy is the responsibility of the Special Educational Needs and Disabilities Co-ordinators (SENDCo).
-The Academy Committee, Executive Headteacher, Head of School and the SENDCo will work together closely to ensure that this policy is working effectively.
+The Governing Body, Headteacher and the SENDco's will work together closely to ensure that this policy is working effectively.